Coating

 A good gaseous phase oxidation catalyst is dependent on wash coat thickness often in the range of 20-60 µm, porosity, surface, etc..
 Wash coating the Cordierite flow-through monolith wall surface will block most of the pores causing no problems for the oxidation catalyst system.
 Wash coating a Wall Flow Filter is a challenge as blocking or decreasing the size of the important filtrating pores will increase the monolith pressure drop.

 Regeneration temperature of the soot oxidation catalyst coated WFF is very much dependent on the effective contact area of the catalyst, the soot particle size and composition.
 We believe considerable contact area improvement is possible.
-This improved contact area will also have an effect on nano-size particle separation.
+This improved contact area will also have an effect on nano-size diesel engine soot particle separation, collection.

 Experience

-Preliminary experiments performed by Stobbe Tech A/S are with two kinds of wash-coat, Al2O3 based and ZrSiO-Al2O3-SiO2 compound.
+Preliminary experiments performed by Stobbe Tech A/S are with two kinds of wash-coat, Al2O3 based and ZrO2-Al2O3-SiO2 compound.
 Both showed very good adhesion to the SiC substrate under stationary condition as well as after exposure to large thermal shocks (cooling in water from 650 °C).
-It is considered to be an advantage that SiC has a coefficient of thermal expansion of about 4,6*10-6/°C which is closer to the value of Al2O3 (CTE is 7*10-6/°C) and the value for Mullite (CTE is 5,5*10-6/°C).
+It is considered to be an advantage that SiC has a coefficient of thermal expansion of about 4.6*10-6/°C which is closer to the value of Al2O3 (CTE is 7*10-6/°C) and the value for Mullite (CTE is 5.5*10-6/°C).
 Cordierite CTE value is close to 1*10-6/°C.

 SiC oxide layers